 Regardless of outcome, such litigation can adversely affect the Company through defense costs, diversion of management's time, and related publicity.
+In the normal course of business, we are a party to various claims and legal proceedings.
+We record a reserve for these matters when an adverse outcome is probable and the amount of the potential liability is reasonably estimable.

 See also the OIG investigation pending against Vitas under Other Health Care Regulations, above.

 Item 4.
-Submission of Matters to a Vote of Security Holders
+Submission of Matters to a Vote of Security Holders.